sccn/sccn.github.io/workshops/EEGLAB_2011_Mallorca.md

-This workshop is designed for researchers who would like to learn how to process their EEG or related datasets using the ICA, time/frequency, and other tools provided in the EEGLAB software environment for Matlab (http://sccn.ucsd.edu/eeglab).
+This workshop is designed for researchers who would like to learn how to process their EEG or related datasets using the ICA, time/frequency, and other tools provided in the EEGLAB software environment for MATLAB (http://sccn.ucsd.edu/eeglab).
 The workshop instructor will be Julie Onton, Ph.D., long-time EEGLAB user and SCCN laboratory member.
 Scott Makeig, Director of the Swartz Center for Computational Neuroscience,